Word processor: Word processing software

-Then in the late 1980s innovations such as the advent of laser printers, a "typographic" approach to word processing (WYSIWYG - What You See Is What You Get), using bitmap displays with multiple fonts (pioneered by the Xerox Alto computer and Bravo word processing program), and graphical user interfaces such as “copy and paste” (another Xerox PARC innovation, with the Gypsy word processor).
+In the late 1980s, innovations such as the advent of laser printers, a "typographic" approach to word processing (WYSIWYG - What You See Is What You Get), using bitmap displays with multiple fonts (pioneered by the Xerox Alto computer and Bravo word processing program), and graphical user interfaces such as “copy and paste” (another Xerox PARC innovation, with the Gypsy word processor).
 These were popularized by MacWrite on the Apple Macintosh in 1983, and Microsoft Word on the IBM PC in 1984.
 These were probably the first true WYSIWYG word processors to become known to many people.

 Of particular interest also is the standardization of TrueType fonts used in both Macintosh and Windows PCs.
 While the publishers of the operating systems provide TrueType typefaces, they are largely gathered from traditional typefaces converted by smaller font publishing houses to replicate standard fonts.
-Demand for new and interesting fonts, which can be found free of copyright restrictions, or commissioned from font designers, occurred.
+Demand for new and interesting fonts, which can be found free of copyright restrictions, or commissioned from font designers, developed.

 The growing popularity of the Windows operating system in the 1990s later took Microsoft Word along with it.
 Originally called "Microsoft Multi-Tool Word", this program quickly became a synonym for “word processor”.

-From early in the 21st century Google Docs popularized the transition to online or offline web browser based word processing, this was enabled by the widespread adoption of suitable internet connectivity in businesses and domestic households and later the popularity of smartphones.
+Early in the 21st century, Google Docs popularized the transition to online or offline web browser based word processing.
+This was enabled by the widespread adoption of suitable internet connectivity in businesses and domestic households and later the popularity of smartphones.
 Google Docs enabled word processing from within any vendor's web browser, which could run on any vendor's operating system on any physical device type including tablets and smartphones, although offline editing is limited to a few Chromium based web browsers.
 Google Docs also enabled the significant growth of use of information technology such as remote access to files and collaborative real-time editing, both becoming simple to do with little or no need for costly software and specialist IT support.